The Gradient Descent is basically an optimization algorithm for finding a local minimum of a differentiable function.

 It is reaching the minimum point.

 To conclude, We can start from any arbitrary point and descend to the minimum.
-And the speed of minimization depends on the learning rate .
+And the speed of minimization depends on the learning rate η.

-1 | # Just quickly hardcode a program to check will it really be stop updating |
+# Just quickly hardcode a program to check will it really be stop updating learning_rate = 0.06

-How do we initialize the starting ?
+How do we initialize the starting x ?

-Pick arbitrarily is good enough in this case, but not for all cases.
+Pick x arbitrarily is good enough in this case, but not for all cases.
 An inappropriate initialization would cause in unoptimized model.
 There are other ways of initializing the weight such as Xavier Initialization (will be explained in the future).

 If Gradient Descent gets initialized in such a way that it starts at a local maximum (or a saddle point, or a local minimum) with gradient zero, then it will simply stay stuck there.
 Variations of GD, such as Stochastic GD and Mini-batch GD try to work around this by adding an element of randomness to the search, but even those aren’t guaranteed to escape a zero gradient region if the shape of the gradient is weird enough.